goetas/twital/doc/en/source/tags/autoescape.rst

 The Twital instruction for Twig ``autoescape`` tag is ``t:autoescape`` attribute.

+Whether automatic escaping is enabled or not, you can mark a section of a template to be escaped or not by using the ``autoescape`` tag.

 To see how to use it, take a look to this example:

-Whether automatic escaping is enabled or not, you can mark a section of a template to be escaped or not by using the ``autoescape`` tag:

 .. code-block:: xml+jinja